adon-cloudcannon/landing-page-test/src/collections/posts/visual-editing-on-your-microblog-with-bookshop-and-eleventy.md

 Visual editing empowers editors to feel confident when building content inside of the CMS and having that content look identical when it is pushed to production.

-To get visual editing up and running with CloudCannon, we can use a plugin called Bookshop.
-CloudCannon provides a few&nbsp;[comprehensive guides](https://cloudcannon.com/documentation/guides/)&nbsp;to get Bookshop up and running, specifically for&nbsp;[Astro](https://cloudcannon.com/documentation/guides/bookshop-astro-guide/)&nbsp;and&nbsp;[Eleventy](https://cloudcannon.com/documentation/guides/bookshop-eleventy-guide/).
+To get visual editing up and running with CloudCannon, we’ll use a plugin called Bookshop.
+In the [guides section of the CloudCannon documentation](https://cloudcannon.com/documentation/guides/) you can find a section dedicated to Bookshop, with guides specifically for&nbsp;[Astro](https://cloudcannon.com/documentation/guides/bookshop-astro-guide/)&nbsp;and&nbsp;[Eleventy](https://cloudcannon.com/documentation/guides/bookshop-eleventy-guide/).

 ## Let’s make a Microblog

-In this post we’re going to go through the minimum viable steps to add Bookshop Visual Editing to an Eleventy Microblog project (think something akin to Tumblr).
+In this post we’re going to go through the minimum viable steps to add Bookshop Visual Editing to an Eleventy Microblog (think something akin to Tumblr).

-You can&nbsp;[head over to GitHub to read through the final source code](https://github.com/zachleat-cc/demo-cloudcannon-microblog)&nbsp;of the Micro-blog project.
-A&nbsp;[live demo](https://rare-pineapple.cloudvent.net/)&nbsp;of the final product is also available.
-You can add any arbitrary HTML content to the site.
-It has a primary post content stream, individual post pages, pages for each tag, and search (via&nbsp;[Pagefind](https://pagefind.app/)).
+You can&nbsp;[head over to GitHub to read through the final source code](https://github.com/zachleat-cc/demo-cloudcannon-microblog)&nbsp;of the Microblog project.
+A&nbsp;[live demo](https://rare-pineapple.cloudvent.net/)&nbsp;of the final product is also available (with a few sample posts).
+Editors can add any arbitrary HTML content to the blog.
+The project includes pages for the content stream, individual posts, tags, and also includes on-page search (via&nbsp;[Pagefind](https://pagefind.app/)).

 ## Setup

 ### Bookshop Scaffolding

-To scaffold your initial Bookshop files, you can run the following command which will populate a&nbsp;`_component-library`&nbsp;folder:
+To create the initial Bookshop component files and folder structure, you can run the following command to populate the `_component-library`&nbsp;folder:

 <code class="language-sh">npx @bookshop/init --new _component-library --framework eleventy </code>

 ### Bookshop Installation

-You can install everything you need for Bookshop with this one command:
+Next, let’s install our Bookshop dependencies.
+You can install everything you need for Bookshop with this command:

-<code class="language-sh">npm install --save-dev --save-exact @bookshop/eleventy-bookshop @bookshop/sass @bookshop/generate @bookshop/browser @bookshop/eleventy-engine npm-run-all </code>
+<code class="language-sh">npm install --save-dev --save-exact @bookshop/eleventy-bookshop @bookshop/sass @bookshop/generate @bookshop/eleventy-engine npm-run-all </code>

-* `@bookshop/eleventy-bookshop`: the Eleventy plugin for Bookshop
+* `@bookshop/eleventy-bookshop` to add Bookshop shortcodes to Eleventy.
-* `@bookshop/sass`: compiles our Sass stylesheets.
+* `@bookshop/sass` to compile our Sass stylesheets.
-* `@bookshop/generate @bookshop/browser @bookshop/eleventy-engine`: used exclusively for Live Editing features on CloudCannon (and not necessary for local development)
+* `@bookshop/generate @bookshop/eleventy-engine` to enable Live Editing features on CloudCannon (these are not necessary for local development)
 * `npm-run-all`: (not Bookshop-specific) used during local development to run Eleventy and our Sass compiler side-by-side

 ### Eleventy Configuration

-Next we’ll want to add Bookshop’s Eleventy plugin to our Eleventy configuration file (likely&nbsp;`.eleventy.js`&nbsp;or&nbsp;`eleventy.config.js`) just the same as you would any other Eleventy plugin.
+Next we’ll want to add Bookshop’s Eleventy plugin to our Eleventy configuration file (likely&nbsp;`.eleventy.js`&nbsp;or&nbsp;`eleventy.config.js`) the [same as you would any other Eleventy plugin](https://www.11ty.dev/docs/plugins/#adding-a-plugin).

 ```
 const pluginBookshop = require("@bookshop/eleventy-bookshop");